Learn Python with Talk Python's 270 hours of courses

 03:26 Some of the ideas will be specifically for Python, but many of them not.

-03:31 - Yeah, those are the good ones that are worth putting your time into learning.
+03:31 Those are the good ones that are worth putting your time into learning.

-03:34 Now, before we jump into that topic, which is gonna be good, maybe just tell people what tripped you.
+03:34 Now, before we jump into that topic, which is going to be good, maybe just tell people what you're up to.

 03:42 I think we spoke about that in 2020.

-03:48 I know you and I spoke about this beforehand and it was a really a big step for you.
+03:48 I know you and I spoke about this beforehand, and it was really a big step for you.

-04:17 And what I'm super excited about every day when I wake up, because helping people overcoming the tutorial paralysis, embracing imposter syndrome, helping them shipping two projects end to end is just the best thing ever.
+04:21 Because helping people overcoming the tutorial paralysis, embracing imposter syndrome, helping them shipping to projects end-to-end is just the best thing ever.

 04:30 Yeah.